 Acing the USMLE Step 1

-Yeah, you may have survived Basic Sciences but there’s only one tiny thing left before you can move onto your clinical rotations: the United States Medical Licensing Examination (USMLE) Step 1.
-This monster of a test clocks in at nearly eight hours and has 322 questions, testing everything you learned in Basic Sciences.
+Yeah, you may have survived Preclinical Sciences but there’s only one tiny thing left before you can move onto your clinical rotations: the United States Medical Licensing Examination (USMLE) Step 1.
+This monster of a test clocks in at nearly eight hours and has 322 questions, testing everything you learned in Preclinical Sciences.
 Sure, there are breaks but what good are they if you’re already exhausted and overwhelmed?
 Here are some basic tips so you’ll feel confident on test day:

 This test will determine if you’ll be able to move onto clinical rotations and a great score would look good on residency applications.
 Don’t let that trip you up, though.
 Keep this far out of your mind as you study.
 The more you dwell on how vital this test is, the less you’ll be able to focus on being a good test taker.
 Worse, chronic stress can harm your mental and physical health.
 Make sure to take some time away from studying and enjoy the little things in life.
 Read a book.
 Eat a burger.
 Watch a movie.
 Anything that makes you content is an outlet you’ll need to prevent stress from piling up.